-The amount of common-mode transient immunity (CMTI) can be curtailed by the capacitive coupling from the high-voltage output circuit to the low-voltage input side of the ISO5451-Q1.
+The amount of common-mode transient immunity (CMTI) can be curtailed by the capacitive coupling from the high-voltage output circuit to the low-voltage input side of the ISO5452 device.
 For maximum CMTI performance, the digital control inputs, IN+ and IN-, must be actively driven by standard CMOS, push-pull drive circuits.
-This type of low-impedance signal source provides active drive signals that prevent unwanted switching of the ISO5451-Q1 output under extreme common-mode transient conditions.
+This type of low-impedance signal source provides active drive signals that prevent unwanted switching of the ISO5452 output under extreme common-mode transient conditions.
 Passive drive circuits, such as open-drain configurations using pullup resistors, must be avoided.
-There is a 20 ns glitch filter which can filter a glitch up to 20 ns on IN+ or IN-.
+A 20-ns glitch filter can filter a glitch up to 20 ns on IN+ or IN-.